YuchenLou/ZO-BCD/README.md

 # ZO-BCD
+This repository is for our paper:
-Codes from the paper "A Zeroth-Order Block Coordinate Descent Algorithm for Huge-Scale Black-Box Optimization"
+HanQin Cai, Yuchen Lou, Daniel Mckenzie, and Wotao Yin.
+A Zeroth-Order Block Coordinate Descent Algorithm for Huge-Scale Black-Box Optimization. *International Conference on Machine Learning*, 2021.

 ## Imagenet Attack
 To replicate our imagenet attacks do the following: